DaHazzza/Radio-Roundup/README.md

 Challenge Name: Radio Roundup - Where

 We need your help!, police have seized logs from multiple cell towers across the city.
 We need to use this data to solve some mysteries.
-The data collected is between 25/06/25 - 02/07/25 Using your map skills, data refinement and triangulation to find the location of mobile ID PH#963365 on Friday between 9:50am and 10am.
+The data collected is between 25/06/25 - 02/07/25 Use your map skills, data refinement and triangulation to find the location of mobile ID PH#963365 on Friday between 9:50am and 10am.
 Flag Format is CSEC{Name_Of_Location} (Spaces as _) e.g. CSEC{UTS_Tower}.
 The location should be the closest significant landmark.

 <details>
   <summary>Flag</summary>